Pierce Atwood

 Pierce Atwood LLP is an American law firm based in New England.
-It is the third largest firm in Maine and one of the largest in northern New New England.
+It is the third largest firm in Maine and one of the largest in northern New England.
 The firm has offices in Portland and Augusta, Maine; Portsmouth, New Hampshire; Boston, Massachusetts; Providence, Rhode Island, and Washington, D.C.
 It is named in part for Edward W. Atwood, a state legislator and lobbyist.
 It has approximately 150 attorneys on staff.

 It was formerly known as Pierce, Atwood, Scribner, Allen, Smith & Lancaster.